-Wondering what to see and do in Seville?
+Wondering what to see, do and eat in Seville?
 We spent three days savouring Seville, and enjoyed the sights, sounds, and flavours of this main city in the Andalusian region of Southern Spain.
-If you’re planning to travel to Spain, this is a city not to be missed!
+If you're planning to travel to Spain, this is a city not to be missed!

 We spent hours wandering through the Alcazar, an amazing 10th century Moorish palace, refurbished and rebuilt in the 14th century when the Christians decided it was theirs.

-The Cathedral: the 3rd largest in Europe after St. Peter’s in Rome and St. Paul’s in London and absolutely stunning.
+Seville's cathedral is the third largest in Europe after St. Peter's in Rome and St. Paul's in London.
+It's absolutely stunning.
 It is definitely worth spending some time here (and it may provide you with some relief from the usual hot weather in Seville!)

 The Giralda Tower